LuceroSDJ/react-practice-1/README.md

 * Manipulate data from a json file to render cards by passing props.
 * Maintain state.

-## This list provides the files created and a description regarding the connection of these files.
+### This list provides the files created and a description regarding the connection between these files.

 1. For the purpose of this activity, we will create our own json file at the same level our App.js file is saved.
 This file is an array of objects [{key: value},{key: value}] ✓
 2. Save images in assets folder [pending... ⁉️ ]